Dutch-Rescue-Team/drt-gen/README.md

   * Otherwise, you can still connect via ethernet.
 * NOTE: Sometimes the pre-configured wifi connections will only be available after the second boot.

-You can connect using ssh, vnc client and rdp client.
+You can connect using:
+* ssh
+* vnc client
+* rdp client
+* Visual Studio Code via Remote-SSH

 ## Preconfigured wifi networks
 Priorities don´t work yet.